 Making your own natural perfume oil is super easy to do, and so much better for your body than most store-bought brands, which are often pumped full of synthetic fragrances, chemicals, and other toxins.
 Plus, you can customise it to your preferred scent (which means an opportunity to get creative!)

-I recently went to a vegan market with a friend of mine (she was on a mission to find fresh raspberries before they went out of season), and while there I started chatting with one of the ladies selling her own homemade perfume.
+I recently went to a vegan market with a friend (she was on a mission to find fresh raspberries before they went out of season), and while I was there I started chatting with one of the ladies selling her own homemade perfume.

 I was curious about what she used to make perfume, and why she started making her own in the first place.
-She shared how in the past, she’d used store-bought perfumes, but she found the specific toxins and chemicals used in the perfumes she was buying were making her really sick, so she decided to start making her own.
-Ever since she’s noticed considerable improvements in her health.
+She shared how in the past, she’d used store-bought perfumes, but she found the specific toxins and chemicals used in the perfumes she was buying were making her really sick, so she started making her own.
+Ever since changing to a more natural perfume, she’s noticed considerable improvements in her health.

-This began my research into how I, too, could make my own perfume.
+This lead me on the path of how I, too, could make my own perfume.

-The skin is the biggest organ in the body, and whatever we put on it will be absorbed into the bloodstream and carried around the body.
-Many conventional perfumes contain a lot of chemicals that do not have to be listed on the label.
-Because of this, there are many toxic chemicals in perfumes that we’re unaware of.
-What’s more, when spraying the perfume you’re also breathing in these toxins… not good.
+The skin is the biggest organ in the body, and whatever is put on it will be absorbed into the bloodstream and carried around the body.
+Many conventional perfumes contain a lot of chemicals that do not have to be listed on the label, such as synthetic fragrances which contain chemicals like phthalates to help prolong the scent on the skin, parabens, benzyl acetate, benzyl alcohol, acetone, linalool, ethanol, ethyl acetate, benzaldehyde, camphor, formaldehyde, and many more.

 Essential oils like jasmine, neroli, patchouli, lavender, rose, bergamot, sandalwood and ylang ylang, have long been used when making perfume.
 However, as essential oils are quite pricey, some perfume-makers prefer to use cheap copycat synthetic scents instead.

-To make your own, all you need are a few essential oils and the right base ingredients, and you’ve got yourself endless perfume possibilities!
+To make your own perfume at home, all you need are a few essential oils and the right base ingredients, and from there you have endless perfume possibilities.

 Most perfumes are a mixture of scented oils in an alcohol or carrier oil base.
 Perfume is made up of three different parts; base fragrances, mid-tones, and top notes.

-When making perfume, you select and add the scents in order from base to top notes.
+When making perfume, you’ll want to select and add the scents in order from base notes to top notes.

 To give a quick overview of what they are:

-- Base notes: These are the final aromas that appear once the other notes have completely evaporated.
-These blend with the mid tones to create the entirety of your scent.
+- Base notes are the final aromas that appear once the other notes have completely evaporated.
+These blend with the mid tones to create the entirety of your chosen scent.
 These scents will often last for hours.
 Some good choices include vanilla, musk, cedarwood, patchouli, vetiver, ylang ylang, sandalwood, frankincense, jasmine, and myrrh.

-- Middle notes: This is the “heart of your perfume”, and you’ll often smell them once your top notes have evaporated.
-These scents will last longer and have a powerful influence on the following base notes.
-These scents can include lavender, geranium, rose, peony, lemongrass, honeysuckle, cardamom, fennel, pine, chamomile, juniper, and marjoram.
+- Middle notes are the “heart of your perfume”, and you’ll often smell these scents once the top notes have evaporated.
+These scents last longer than top notes and have a powerful influence on the following base notes.
+Mid tones include lavender, geranium, rose, peony, lemongrass, honeysuckle, rosemary, cardamom, fennel, pine, chamomile, juniper, and marjoram.

-- Top notes: Where your first impression of the fragrance will come from.
+- Top notes are where your first impression of the fragrance will come from.
 They’re typically the lightest of all notes and fade the quickest.
-These scents can include citrus, herbs, light fruits such as berries, cinnamon, bergamot, grapefruit, lemon, tangerine, lime, orange, neroli, and peppermint.
+These scents include spearmint, peppermint, basil, coriander, eucalyptus, cinnamon, bergamot, grapefruit, lemon, tangerine, lime, orange, neroli, sweet orange, and clary sage.

-This is one of the recipes I use below, but the key is finding what works for you.
+This is one of the perfume recipes I use below, but the key is finding a scent you love.

 If you want to try many different oils but are concerned about the expense they might bring, ask a friend who’s really into essential oils if you could borrow some of theirs, or collect some tester samples from the store (as you really only need a little of each).

-- Use a dark bottle (not transparent or clear) to keep perfume from going rancid over time, or store in a cool, dry place that isn’t exposed to sunlight.
+When making a perfume oil, always use a dark bottle (not transparent or clear) to keep the perfume from going rancid over time, and store the bottle in a cool, dark, dry place that isn’t exposed to sunlight.
+It’s important to make sure that the lid is firmly attached to the bottle, too, to prevent oxidation, and ensure the alcohol you’re using is pure and organic (if possible).

-- Mix the ingredients together in a glass bowl/container to avoid metal or plastic interfering with the scents
+When making the perfume oil, mix the ingredients together in a glass bowl or container to avoid metal or plastic interfering with the scents.

 Ingredients: